Breast Asymmetry Correction can be a single or multi-stage surgery

 - Breast asymmetry is common

-- Surgery can be as simple as a single stage surgery on one breast or be as complicated as a multi-staged procedure employing a host of strategies to one or both breasts
+- Surgery can be a single stage surgery on one breast or can be more complicated as a multi-staged procedure employing a host of strategies to one or both breasts

 - For significant asymmetry, private health cover will help to cover the costs of surgery